What are the compositions of cosmetic products?

 8. Additional ingredients

-In addition to the main ingredients mentioned above, other ingredients are also used in natural cosmetics, such as clay, sea salt or bamboo powder, which can be used as gentle peeling agents, for cleansing or to tighten the skin.
+In addition to the main ingredients mentioned above, other ingredients are also used in natural cosmetics, such as clay, sea salt or bamboo powder, which can be used as gentle exfoliants, for cleansing or to tighten the skin.

 Clay: Used in masks and cleansers to absorb excess oil and detoxify the skin.